Shaping the Future of Shipping – Seafarer 2050 Summit

 Experience the Philippines

-A full cultural programme is in place for delegates and their partners both before and after the dinner and Summit.
+A full cultural programme is in place for delegates and their partners both before and after the International Day of the Seafarer Gala Dinner and the Summit.
 Attendees are warmly invited to arrive early for the dinner and Summit to experience the best the Philippines has to offer or to extend their visit once the Summit is over.
-Details of the cultural programme will be made available separately.
+Details of the cultural programme are available on the Filipino Shipowners’ website.